Weighted Fairness Notions for Indivisible Items Revisited: Fairness Up to One Item

 For the first question, whenever $x+y < 1$, a standard example of two agents with equal weights and one valuable item shows that \wefxy cannot always be satisfied.
 We will show next that \wefxy{} can always be satisfied when $x+y=1$, thereby implying existence for $x+y > 1$ as well.
-To this end, we characterize picking sequences\footnote{A \emph{picking sequence} is a sequence $(p_1,\dots,p_m)$ where $p_i\in N$ for each $i$.
-The \emph{output} of a picking sequence is the allocation resulting from the process in which, in the $i$-th turn, agent $p_i$ picks her favorite item from the remaining items, breaking ties in a consistent manner (for example, in favor of lower-numbered items).} whose output is guaranteed to satisfy WEF$(x,1-x)$; this generalizes the WEF$(1,0)$ characterization of \citet[Thm.~3.1]{ChakrabortyScSu21}.
+To this end, we characterize picking sequences whose output is guaranteed to satisfy WEF$(x,1-x)$; this generalizes the WEF$(1,0)$ characterization of \citet{ChakrabortyScSu21}.
 For brevity, we say that a picking sequence satisfies a fairness notion if its output always satisfies that notion.
-The proof of this theorem, along with all missing proofs of this section, can be found in Appendix~\ref{app:one-item}.
+The proof of this theorem is similar to that of \citet{ChakrabortyScSu21} and therefore deferred to Appendix~\ref{app:omitted}.

 \begin{theorem} Let $x\in[0,1]$.
 A picking sequence $\pi$ satisfies WEF$(x,1-x)$ if and only if for every prefix $P$ of $\pi$ and every pair of agents $i,j$, where agent $i$ has $t_i$ picks in $P$ and agent~$j$ has $t_j$ picks in $P$, we have $t_i+(1-x)\ge \frac{w_i}{w_j}\cdot(t_j-x)$. \end{theorem}